lopperman/mac_configurator/README.md

 ### Settings Schema

-Settings are defined in `shared/settings_schema.json` using JSON Schema format.
-This ensures consistent validation across both CLI and GUI versions.
+Settings are defined in `shared/settings_schema.json` using JSON Schema format for validation.

 ### Configuration Format